BalloonBall/DE4_Opti_Group_11/README.md

-DE4 Opti Coursework 2019/20: Code Submission
+DE4 Optimisation Group 11 Coursework Code Submission
 ============
 This repository is a simple example/shell of how we expect the source code for your coursework to be submitted.